jonschlinkert/parse-github-url/README.md

 > Parse a github URL into an object.

+Identical to `parse-github-url`, except using the `url` NPM package as a browser polyfill for Node's built-in `url` package.

 Please consider following this project's author, [Jon Schlinkert](https://github.com/jonschlinkert), and consider starring the project to show your :heart: and support.

 ## Install